 Tailored experiences are personalized tips, ads, and recommendations.
 It enhances Microsoft products and services for consumer needs.
 When you enable it, Windows collects information from the browser, apps, features, and more.
 It then offers content tailored just for you on the lock screen, Windows tips, and other related functions.

 Diagnostic data, on the other hand, allows Microsoft to get feedback from the customer.
 If you have seen prompts when using Windows which asks you about the experience, that’s one part of it.
 Customers can also send feedback anytime using Feedback Hub.

 Should you turn off Tailored Experiences with Diagnostic Data?

-That’s a debatable question, and there are two parts of it.
+That’s a debatable question, and there are two parts to it.
 First is the Tailored experiences.
 If you do not want Microsoft to show ads, recommendations, etc., choose to turn it off.
 It is entirely your choice.
-However, we do recommend to enable Diagnostic Data collection.
+However, we do recommend enabling Diagnostic Data collection.
 The most significant advantage of using this is that

 - You can choose to delete any collected data.

 - Control the feedback frequency from Automatic to Once a day or once a week to never.